 The word 'cemetery' carries a particular weight.
 It speaks of finality, of rows, of maintenance schedules.
-Rainbow Meadow began with a different question: what if the place itself could hold what you feel?
+Evermeadow began with a different question: what if the place itself could hold what you feel?

 A sanctuary is organized around experience: arrival, passage, pause, and return.
 It is not a grid.
 It is a journey.
 The landscape has intention.
 The path has meaning.
 The bell has a role.